cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Client: Protocol initiator.
 Learns pseudorandom function evaluation as the output of the protocol.
 - Server: Computes the pseudorandom function over a private key.
-Learns nothing about the client's input.
+Learns nothing about the client's input or output.
 - NIZK: Non-interactive zero knowledge.
 - DLEQ: Discrete Logarithm Equality.